Anja585/pands-problem-sheet/README.md

    number = currentNumber # number changes its condition to current value print(*numbers) # unpacking numbers from the list
 ```
+### Code explanation
-Program asks the user to enter positive integer number.
-While loop is used to perform the calcutations on the number as follows:
+Program asks the user to enter a positive integer number.
+While loop is used to perform the calculations on the number as follows:
  * number is added to an empty list;
- * if statement is used to break the loop if the number is equal to 1 (if user enters 1, number is added to the list and while loop broken);
+ * if statement is used to break the loop if the number is equal to 1;
  * if statement is used to divide the number by 2 if the number is even;
  * else statement is used to multiply the number by 3 and add 1 if the number is odd;
- * condition is changed by assiging the number a new current value.
+ * condition is changed by assigning a new current value to the number.
  ### References
  1. Jake VanderPlas (2016) A Whirlwind tour of Python, First Edition edn., Sebastopol, CA: O'Reilly.
  2. Python While Loops, Available at: https://www.w3schools.com/python/python_while_loops.asp (Accessed: 13th March 2021)
  3. Python For Loops, Available at: https://www.w3schools.com/python/python_for_loops.asp (Accessed: 13th March 2021).
  4. Making a collatz program automate the boring stuff, Available at: https://stackoverflow.com/questions/33508034/making-a-collatz-program-automate-the-boring-stuff (Accessed: 13th March 2021).
+ 5. Unpacking Operators in Python, Available at: https://towardsdatascience.com/unpacking-operators-in-python-306ae44cd480 (Accessed: 13th March 2021).
  # Weekly Task 5
  *Write a program that outputs whether or not today is a weekday.*
  ### Solution